 However, with the recent crashes in real estate and other assets, and with business reversals and investment losses, Asset Protection has taken front and center.
 Now is the time to contact an experienced asset protection attorney to help put a protection plan in place for you and your family.

-Grant Morris Dodds, with offices in Las Vegas and Henderson, NV, are experienced Asset Protection lawyers and offer free initial consultations.
+Grant Morris Dodds, with offices in Phoenix AZ, Las Vegas and Henderson, NV, are experienced Asset Protection lawyers and offer free initial consultations.
 Call us at (702) 938-2244.

 The best asset protection is done well in advance of when the protection is actually needed.
 Although planning can be worthwhile after the events giving rise to the potential loss has occurred, it is always best to have the plan in place before the events leading to the potential loss actually occur.

 Pre-planning is analogous to the purchase of fire insurance.
 Once the fire has started and the sirens are blaring, it is too late to call your insurance agent to buy the fire insurance policy.

 Nevertheless, there are often actions which can be taken even following the events leading to the loss, even after the rendering of a judgment, so one should never give up just because the loss has occurred or the judgment has been rendered.

 Nevada Asset Protection…